-Round-tripping is frequent and yet so infrequently addressed in the law, that we’ve decided to cover it in a 3 part series.
+Round-tripping is frequent and yet so infrequently addressed in the law, that we’ve decided to cover it in a two part series.

 In Part 1, here, we discuss what round-tripping is and a recent SEC enforcement action.
-In Part 2, we’ll put a human face to our discussion of round-tripping with a deep dive into the world’s most famous round-tripping case involving a mysterious man from Asia named Hady Hartanto.
-In Part 3, we’ll get to know Hady Hartanto a little better through some of his history in Asia, and we’ll explore whether he has ties to Vancouver’s capital markets.
+In Part 2, we explore the world’s most famous round-tripping case involving a mysterious man from Asia named Hady Hartanto.

 What is round-tripping?

 Round-tripping is a scheme involving financial transactions of public companies.
 It literally means money that went around and ended up at the same place (it went around in a circle), but deceptively, so that it appears to those not-in-the know that new money came in, when the same money re-enters an issuer.
 A round-trip involves several financial transactions, and combined, we use the term round-tripping.

 Round-tripping happens frequently enough with little issuers – they do it to inflate their sales and revenues artificially to deceive banks, investors and analysts.
 Issuers may also round-trip to obtain a loan from a financial institution, and insiders sometimes take money from an issuer and circle it around to acquire securities using the issuer’s own money (instead of their own).